metamn/react/content/blog/a-little-css-history/index.md

 </Box>
 ```

-## Buzzwords
+## Examples

-- **Utility / Atomic / Functional CSS** frameworks are: Tailwind, Bootstrap, Tachyons et all.
+- Tailwind, Bootstrap, Tachyons et all are **Utility / Atomic / Functional CSS** frameworks.
 They classify as _template-based_ and _open-ended_.
-- **CSS-in-JS** frameworks are: Styled components, Emotion, Material UI et all.
-They classify as _component-based_.
+- Styled components, Emotion, Material UI et all are **CSS-in-JS** frameworks.
+They classify as _component-based_ and both _open-ended_ and _constraints-based_.

-## Constraints-based CSS-in-JS
+## Design systems and component libraries

-To achieve the constraints-based state with a CSS-in-JS framework developers should disable the usage of `style` and `className` props on components.
+A CSS-in-JS framework becomes constraints-based when the usage of `style` and `className` props on components is disabled.

+This feature breaks the landscape into design systems (constraints-based) and component libraries (open-ended).